 StockCharts.com provides end-of-day (EOD) data for select futures contracts traded through the IntercontinentalExchange (ICE).
-These include Brent Crude, the US Dollar Index, and Coffee.
+These include Brent Crude, Coffee and the US Dollar Index.
 Continuous contract prices are also available for select commodities traded through the ICE.
 Users will see the words “continuous contract” in the name for these symbols.
 Continuous contracts can be used to create long-term charts for a specific commodity.

 Symbol Group: ICE Publisher: IntercontinentalExchange Update Frequency: End-of-day (EOD) Online Source: www.theice.com Current Symbols: Catalog link

 The next three characters represent the month and the year of the contract.
-Obviously, the last two numbers identify the year.
-The letter identifies the month. ^BH14 is the symbol for the March 2014 Brent Crude contract.
+The last two numbers identify the year, while the letter identifies the month. ^BH14 is the symbol for the March 2014 Brent Crude contract.
 Below is a list of the corresponding months and letters.

 Click here for a current list and to see the starting date for these symbols.
 The example above shows a partial list of symbols.
 Note that the starting dates are shown in the symbol catalog under the “first data point” column.